SynapSeq

 • Use moderate volume and avoid excessive session lengths.

-Brainwave entrainment is a subtle process that varies from person to person.
+Entrainment effects and perceptual responses vary from person to person.
 Several factors can affect your experience:

 Equipment & Technical Issues: